solo-io/supergloo/docs/content/getting_started/enterprise.md

 ✅ Gloo Mesh networking configuration resources are in a valid state
 ```

-TODO joekelley link to advanced options / install guide

 ## Register your remote clusters

-In order to register your remote clusters with the Gloo Mesh management plane, you'll need to know the external address
+In order to register your remote clusters with the Gloo Mesh management plane via [Relay]({{% versioned_link_path fromRoot="/concepts/relay/" %}}),
-of the `enterprise-networking` service. ** TODO joekelley link to relay architecture description. ** Because the service
+you'll need to know the external address of the `enterprise-networking` service.
+Because the service
 is of type LoadBalancer by default, your cloud provider will expose the service outside the cluster.
 You can determine
 the public address of the service with the following: